Manhattan

-The area of Manhattan was originally part of Lenape territory.
-European settlement began with the establishment of a trading post founded by colonists from the Dutch Republic in 1624 on Lower Manhattan; the post was named New Amsterdam in 1626.
-The territory and its surroundings came under English control in 1664 and were renamed New York after King Charles II of England granted the lands to his brother, the Duke of York.
-New York, based in present-day Manhattan, served as the capital of the United States from 1785 until 1790.
-The Statue of Liberty in New York Harbor greeted millions of immigrants as they came to America by ship in the late 19th century and is a world symbol of the United States and its ideals of liberty and peace.
-Manhattan became a borough during the consolidation of New York City in 1898.
+Present-day Manhattan was originally part of Lenape territory.
+European settlement began with the establishment of a trading post by Dutch colonists in 1624 on Manhattan Island; the post was named New Amsterdam in 1626.
+The territory came under English control in 1664 and was renamed New York after King Charles II of England granted the lands to his brother, the Duke of York.
+New York, based in present-day Lower Manhattan, served as the capital of the United States from 1785 until 1790.
+The Statue of Liberty in New York Harbor greeted millions of arriving immigrants in the late 19th century and is a world symbol of the United States and its ideals.
+Manhattan became a borough during the consolidation of New York City in 1898, and houses New York City Hall, the seat of the city's government.
+Harlem in Upper Manhattan became the center of what is now known as the cultural Harlem Renaissance in the 1920s.
+The Stonewall Inn in Greenwich Village, part of the Stonewall National Monument, is considered the birthplace in 1969 of the modern gay-rights movement, cementing Manhattan's central role in LGBTQ culture.
+Manhattan was the site of the original World Trade Center, which was destroyed during the September 11 terrorist attacks in 2001.